intenthq/blog/_posts/2015-06-23-wikidata-akka-streams.md

 #### Putting it all together

-Now, in order to do be able to have two flows processing the same stream, we will need to use what Akka streams calls Graphs[^9]:
+Now, in order to do be able to have two flows processing the same stream, we will need to use what Akka Streams calls Graphs[^9]:

 > Graphs are needed whenever you want to perform any kind of fan-in ("multiple inputs") or fan-out ("multiple outputs") operations.
 Considering linear Flows to be like roads, we can picture graph operations as junctions: multiple flows being connected at a single point.